idealarealo/godot-video-tutorial-projects/README.md

 	See the original video tutorial
 	["Godot 4: Shader Control" on YouTube](https://youtu.be/UXGnmXZzmtY)

+## Citation Game
+If you just watched the videos and think you have a thorough knowledge of past and present video games, you can try the [Citation Game](CitationGame.md) ;)

 ## License
 Those projects are distributed under the terms of the MIT license, as described in the [LICENSE](LICENSE) file.